X (INXS album): Reception

+Radio X (United Kingdom) Placed X at #19, on their list of the 25 best indie albums of 1990."
+Smash Hits Marc Andrews, called the album "Pretty Good" giving it a 7 out of 10 on the rating scale."
+Spin (magazine)'s Al Shipley also Put X in his list of the 30 Great Albums of 1990, That Deserve Their Own 30th Anniversary Pieces."

 Commercial performance

 Even though the album and its singles did not exceed the success of Kick, it did perform well worldwide, particularly in Europe; In the United Kingdom, the album peaked at number 2 on the UK Albums Chart.
 In total, it remained in the UK charts for an impressive 44 weeks.
 The album was certified platinum in January 1991 by the British Phonographic Industry (BPI) for sales in excess of 300,000 copies.
 X proved successful across Europe, reaching number 5 in Switzerland, number 7 in France, number 9 in (Germany), number 10 in Sweden and number 13 in Norway.
 The album quickly received gold accreditations in all these regions, subsequently attaining platinum status in both France and Switzerland.

 In the band's native Australia, X entered at number 1 on the Australian Albums Chart on 21 October 1990, remaining at the top spot for two weeks.
 It was present for a total of 34 weeks on the chart.
 In New Zealand, the album peaked at number 2 on the RIANZ Chart, staying on the chart for 23 weeks.
 X was certified double platinum by the Australian Recording Industry Association (ARIA) and platinum by the Recording Industry Association of New Zealand (RIANZ) for shipments of 140,000 and 15,000 units respectively.

 In the United States, X peaked at number 5 on the Billboard Top 200 on 20 October 1990.
 Similar to the United Kingdom, the album spent a total of 43 weeks in the charts.
 Less than two months after its release, X was certified gold by the Recording Industry Association of America (RIAA) on 13 November 1990 for shipments of 500,000 units.
 The album became double platinum on 16 December 1997 for sales of two million copies in the United States.
 X was also certified double platinum in Canada in February 1991 for shipments of 200,000 units.